scsper/carpool/docs/specs.md

 * Create an organization.
 * View an organization.
 * Ask to join an organization.
-    * We probably don't want open organizations because a driver's personal information is shared.

 An administrator of the organization may:
 * Update an organization, by: